 The BikeReady difference

-Waka Kotahi NZ Transport Agency, ACC and local government have partnered in the development of BikeReady, in collaboration with a range of cross-government agencies.
+Waka Kotahi NZ Transport Agency, ACC and local government partnered in the development of BikeReady, in collaboration with a range of cross-government agencies.

 BikeReady expands on the best of current training and cycle skills initiatives from around the country, including the very successful Bikes in Schools model.
 BikeReady will enable cycle education to reach more people, helping them learn more and improve the overall quality of their learning: